MartinaRandulova/FP-Application-Form/README.md

 - I have chosen ReactJS framework with Bootstrap CSS framework so that the code is well readable and maintainable
 - Implementing form validations and error handling was done based on native HTML form validation pseudo-selectors, displaying feedback is managed by ReactJS State Hook
+- I was trying to replicate original design as much as possible, however, the font family used for the heading, Teodor, is licenced so that I have decided to use similar font provided by Google Fonts - Libre Caslan

 ## Solution can be viewed on github pages - https://martinarandulova.github.io/FP-Application-Form/